≡ Menu

 Here at IBUSA, we’ll frequently receive calls from individuals looking to purchase a $25,000 life insurance policy typically so that they can have enough insurance on hand to take care of any final expenses, such as burial costs or outstanding debts, that may exist or arise at the time of their passing.

 And for many, getting a whole life policy for final expense and burial is sufficient.
-They just want to make sure they have money set aside for family members and other loved ones to pay any bills and to cover funeral costs and burial expenses.
+They want to ensure they have money set aside for family members and other loved ones to pay any bills and cover funeral costs and burial expenses.

-But what many individuals fail to understand is that, oftentimes, a $25,000 whole life insurance policy might be more expensive than say a $100,000 10, 15 or even 20-year term life insurance policy!
+But many individuals fail to understand that a $25,000 whole life insurance policy might often be more expensive than a $100,000 10, 15, or even 20-year term life insurance policy!

 This is why we wanted to take a moment and discuss the differences between a whole life insurance policy and a term life insurance policy, as well as break down some of the pitfalls one should look out for when choosing to purchase a permanent life insurance policy.

-But, before we get into all of that, let’s first take a look at some whole life insurance rates so that you can first get a better idea about how much one of these types of policies might cost you.
-And know that if you are looking for $25,000 term life insurance rates, your pricing will be much less depending on the term you are seeking.
+But, before we get into all of that, let’s first look at some whole life insurance rates so that you can first get a better idea of how much one of these types of policies might cost you.
+And know that if you are looking for $25,000 term life insurance rates, your pricing will be much less depending on the term you seek.

 $25,000 Whole Life Insurance Policy Rates